sherobbedmyboots/malkoo/Templates/Debugging A Windows Program.md

-- Dump Pane
+### Dump Pane

 ![](./images/Debugging%20a%20Windows%20Program/image009.png)

 This is the memory contents of the program displayed in hex and ASCII.

-It can be used to view the contents of any valid memory location by selecting an address à Right click à Follow in dump
+It can be used to view the contents of any valid memory location by selecting an address --> Right click --> Follow in dump

 Memory is constantly being accessed and written to as the program executes instructions.